lammpstutorials/lammpstutorials.github.io/README.md

 # LAMMPS tutorials #

-This is the script of my webpage [LAMMPS Turorials}(https://lammpstutorials.github.io/)
+This is the script of my webpage [LAMMPS Turorials](https://lammpstutorials.github.io/)

-The html/css template is from html5 up: https://html5up.net/
+The html/css templates are from [html5 up](https://html5up.net/) and [harnishdesign](http://www.harnishdesign.net/)